Monthly Tech-Tip | No tracking! No ads! |

 This is CMC gum 35g/liter gum solution after it has been thoroughly hot-mixed and cooled to about 30C.
 As it cools further and sits it thins.
 Gum solutions can have a higher CMC content, up to double this, but they are more difficult to use.

-Most often, gum solution is intended to augment the water when batching a recipe - not adding to a glaze slurry (adding enough to have any effect on an already-mixed glaze can thin it, so an equal amount or more water should first be removed).
-For example, consider converting a dipping glaze to a brushing glaze: Adding the equivalent of 1.5% CMC gum powder, via gum solution, to a gallon of glaze would also add almost a liter of water.
-Better to blender mix in the power.
-CMC gum is often used in consort with a gelling agent like VeeGum, enabling more water (like many commercial bottled glazes).
+Most often, gum solution is intended to augment the water when batching a recipe - not adding to a glaze slurry.
+This is because adding enough to have any effect on an already-mixed glaze thins it (so an equal amount or more water should first be removed).
+For example, consider converting a dipping glaze to a brushing glaze: Adding the equivalent of 1.5% CMC gum powder, via this gum solution, to a gallon of glaze would also add almost a liter of water.
+Better to blender mix in the CMC power.
+CMC gum is often used in consort with a gelling agent like VeeGum, enabling more water (this is done in many commercial bottled glazes).

 This is made from 100% of a natural clay (3B) from the Whitemud formation in Ravenscrag, Saskatchewan.
 To make this body, which I call MNP, I slake and slurry up the raw clay lumps, sieve it to 200 mesh and then dewater on a plaster table.
 I rolled the plastic clay into a thin layer, cut it into a cross-shape using a 3D printed cookie-cutter, drape-molded it over a plaster form and then slip-joined the seams.
 It fires very dense and strong (to zero porosity like glass!).
 It holds together well and joins well with its own slip.
 Although not super plastic, it is smooth and fine-grained like a commercial porcelain body.
 I add 1-2% bentonite to make it more plastic when needed.
 It can be rolled extremely thin and yet does not warp in the firing!
 This mug has a weight-to-volume ratio of 2.08 (the weight of water it will hold compared to its own weight).